 Somewhere on the back of the label, you’ll see a series of squares.
 Look for the square with the drawing of a crochet hook inside.

-The numbers next to the crochet hook give your the recommended size hook for that particular yarn.
+The numbers next to the crochet hook give you the recommended size hook for that particular yarn.
 The number above the hook is the metric size, and the number under the hook is the US letter and number.

 Pattern Instructions